This post may contain affiliate links . Read my full Disclosure Policy.

 - Bake:

 - Place the 9 x 13 pan into the oven and bake.
-Baking times should be similar.
+Baking times may vary.

 How to Store Sourdough Peach Cobbler